Filling LITTLE BELLIES...Nourishing Little Bodies & Brains

-- Christine Kraft, Little Bellies Snack Pantry Program Leader
+- Christine Kraft and Courtney Freeman, Little Bellies Snack Pantry Program Leaders

 Emergency Aid - our social worker partners come to us when there is a particular family in desperate need.
 Whether current, future, or new to Little Bellies, we're able to get food and any other necessities to these families as soon as the next day